Subcubic graphs without eigenvalues in $(-1, 1)$: Non-bipartite graphs

-\item Suppose that $H'$ is isomorphic to $\hjone$ or $\hjtwo$.
-We label some of the vertices as follows. \figurehc[1.2]{ \defxy{b0/-2/0,c0/-1/0,d0/-1/1,a1/0/0,b1/0/1,c1/1/0,d1/1/1,a2/2/0,b2/2/1,c2/3/0} \drawedges{b1/d0,d0/b0,b0/c0,c0/a1,a1/c1,c1/b1,b1/d1,d1/a1,c1/a2,a2/c2,c2/b2,b2/d1} \draw (b0) to[bend right=28.2] (c2); \node[vertex, label=above:$a_1$] at (b0) {}; \node[vertex, label=above:$b_1$] at (c0) {}; \node[vertex, label=above:$b_1'$] at (d0) {}; \node[vertex, label=above:$a_2$] at (a2) {}; \node[vertex, label=above:$a_2'$] at (b2) {}; \node[vertex, label=above:$b_2$] at (c2) {}; \nodesvertex{a1,b1,c1,d1} \begin{scope}[shift={(6.5,0)}] \defxy{b0/-2/0,c0/-1/0,d0/-1/1,a1/0/0,b1/0/1,c1/1/0,d1/1/1,a2/2/0,b2/2/1,c2/3/0,d2/3/1,a3/4/0,b3/4/1,c3/5/0} \drawedges{b1/d0,d0/b0,b0/c0,c0/a1,a1/c1,c1/b1,b1/d1,d1/a1,a2/c2,c2/b2,b2/d2,d2/a2,c1/a2,d1/b2,d2/b3,b3/c3,c3/a3,a3/c2} \draw (b0) to[bend right=20] (c3); \node[vertex, label=above:$a_1$] at (b0) {}; \node[vertex, label=above:$b_1$] at (c0) {}; \node[vertex, label=above:$b_1'$] at (d0) {}; \node[vertex, label=above:$a_2$] at (a3) {}; \node[vertex, label=above:$a_2'$] at (b3) {}; \node[vertex, label=above:$b_2$] at (c3) {}; \nodesvertex{a1,b1,c1,d1,a2,b2,c2,d2} \end{scope} } Since $b_1, b_1', a_2, a_2'$ are the only vertices of $H'$ that are of degree $2$, and $\sigma$ exchanges the two parts of $H'$, the involution maps $\sset{b_1, b_1'}$ to $\sset{a_2, a_2'}$.
+\item Suppose that $H'$ is isomorphic to $\hjone$.
+We label some of the vertices as follows. \figurehc[1.2]{ \defxy{b0/-2/0,c0/-1/0,d0/-1/1,a1/0/0,b1/0/1,c1/1/0,d1/1/1,a2/2/0,b2/2/1,c2/3/0} \drawedges{b1/d0,d0/b0,b0/c0,c0/a1,a1/c1,c1/b1,b1/d1,d1/a1,c1/a2,a2/c2,c2/b2,b2/d1} \draw (b0) to[bend right=28.2] (c2); \node[vertex, label=above:$a_1$] at (b0) {}; \node[vertex, label=above:$b_1$] at (c0) {}; \node[vertex, label=above:$b_1'$] at (d0) {}; \node[vertex, label=above:$a_2$] at (a2) {}; \node[vertex, label=above:$a_2'$] at (b2) {}; \node[vertex, label=above:$b_2$] at (c2) {}; \nodesvertex{a1,b1,c1,d1} } Since $b_1, b_1', a_2, a_2'$ are the only vertices of $H'$ that are of degree $2$, and $\sigma$ exchanges the two parts of $H'$, the involution maps $\sset{b_1, b_1'}$ to $\sset{a_2, a_2'}$.
 Since $a_1$ is the unique common neighbor of $b_1$ and $b_1'$, and $b_2$ is unique common neighbor of $a_2$ and $a_2'$, we conclude that $\sigma(a_1) = b_2$, which contradicts $a_1\sigma(a_1) \notin E(H')$.

 \item Suppose that $H'$ is isomorphic to one of the four graphs in \cref{fig:bipartite-girth-6}.
 Since the bipartite double of any graph always has even number of edges, $H'$ cannot be \cref{fig:g6-b,fig:g6-c}. \begin{kase} \item If $H'$ is isomorphic to \cref{fig:g6-a}, then $H$ is isomorphic to $K_3$. \item Suppose that $H'$ is isomorphic to \cref{fig:g6-d}.
 We label its vertices of degree $2$ as follows. \figurehc[1.2]{ \coordinate (A) at (0,0); \coordinate (B) at (0,1); \coordinate (C) at ($(A)+(150:1)$); \coordinate (D) at ($(C)+(90:2)$); \coordinate (E) at ($(B)+(150:2)$); \coordinate (F) at ($(E)+(90:1)$); \coordinate (G) at ($(E)+(-120:.866)$); \coordinate (H) at ($(C)+(180:.866)$); \coordinate (I) at ($(A)+(30:1)$); \coordinate (J) at ($(I)+(90:2)$); \coordinate (K) at ($(B)+(30:2)$); \coordinate (L) at ($(K)+(90:1)$); \coordinate (M) at ($(K)+(-60:.866)$); \coordinate (N) at ($(I)+(0:.866)$); \coordinate (O) at ($(D)+(-30:1)$); \coordinate (R) at ($(F)+(30:2)$); \coordinate (P) at ($(O)!1/3!(R)$); \coordinate (Q) at ($(R)!1/3!(O)$); \draw (E)--(F)--(D)--(C)--(A)--(B)--(E)--(G)--(H)--(C); \draw (A)--(I)--(J)--(L)--(K)--(B); \draw (I)--(N)--(M)--(K); \draw (F)--(R)--(L); \draw (D)--(O)--(J); \draw (O)--(P)--(Q)--(R); \node[vertex, label=left:$a_1$] at (Q) {}; \node[vertex, label=left:$b_1$] at (P) {}; \node[vertex, label=left:$a_2$] at (G) {}; \node[vertex, label=left:$b_2$] at (H) {}; \node[vertex, label=right:$a_3$] at (M) {}; \node[vertex, label=right:$b_3$] at (N) {}; \nodesvertex{A,B,C,D,E,F,I,J,K,L,M,N,O,R} } Since $a_1\sigma(a_1) \notin E(H')$, we know that $\sigma(a_1) \neq b_1$.
 Since $\sigma$ is an automorphism of $H'$, $\sigma(a_1b_1) = a_2b_2$ or $\sigma(a_1b_1) = a_3b_3$.
 Up to symmetry, we may assume that $\sigma(a_1b_1) = a_2b_2$.
 Since $\sigma$ is an involution, $\sigma(a_2b_2) = a_1b_1$, and so $\sigma(a_3b_3) = a_3b_3$, which contradicts $a_3\sigma(a_3) \notin E(H')$. \qedhere \end{kase} \end{kase} \end{proof}